-Kit Harington Revealed The Dark Time On 'Game Of Thrones' That Led Him To Go To Therapy
+Kit Harington Revealed How His "Darkest Period" On 'GoT' Led Him To Start Therapy

 It's been said time and again, but Game of Thrones is one of the biggest shows to ever grace television screens.
 So, naturally, with weeks to go before the series' final season begins, the cast is taking a look back at what starring on the show means to them.
 For the actor behind Jon Snow, this means looking back at a turbulent young adulthood spent grappling with a once in a lifetime job and the fame that came with it.
 In a new interview with Variety, Kit Harington revealed the dark time on Game Of Thrones that led him to go to therapy.